theGeekyLad/hopsearch-extension/README.md

 As I said in the first section, this extension ain't a know-it-all and I require _your_ help in extending it to websites I've not visited before.
 It helps other users who would visit the same website in the future.

-Once you've made it work for an undiscovered page, [as explained above](https://github.com/theGeekyLad/hopsearch-extension#how-to-make-it-work-for-this-website) in features, check out this [short contributing guide](https://github.com/theGeekyLad/hopsearch-extension/blob/master/CONTRIBUTING.md).
+Once you've [made it work]((https://github.com/theGeekyLad/hopsearch-extension#how-to-make-it-work-for-this-website)) for an undiscovered page, in features, check out this [short contributing guide](https://github.com/theGeekyLad/hopsearch-extension/blob/master/CONTRIBUTING.md).

 ## Roadmap :blue_car: